Doboj: World War I and World War II

-In total, 45,791 persons.
-Some 12,000 people have died in this camp, largely due to malnutrition and poor sanitary conditions.
+Some 12,000 people had died in this camp, largely due to malnutrition and poor sanitary conditions.

 By February 1916, the authorities began redirecting the prisoners to other camps.
-The Serbs from Bosnia were mostly sent to Győr (Sopronyek, Šopronjek/Шопроњек).
+Bosnian Serbs were mostly sent to Győr (Sopronyek, Šopronjek/Шопроњек).

-Most of the interned from Bosnia were whole families from the border regions of eastern Bosnia and Herzegovina.
+Most of the prisoners from Bosnia were entire families from the border regions of eastern Bosnia and Herzegovina.
 It is said that 5,000 families alone were uprooted from the Sarajevo district in eastern Bosnia along the border with the Kingdoms of Serbia & Montenegro.

 From 1929 to 1941, Doboj was part of the Vrbas Banovina of the Kingdom of Yugoslavia.

-During World War II, Doboj was an important site for the partisan resistance movement.
-From their initial uprising in August 1941 up until the end of the war, the Ozren partisan squad carried out numerous diversions against the occupation forces, among the first successful operations in Bosnia and Herzegovina.
-The city was an important stronghold for permanently stationed Ustasha and Domobran garrisons with smaller German units serving as liaison and in defense of important roads and railroads.
-Waffen SS "Handschar" division was partly mobilized from the local Muslim population and participated in battles around Doboj in the summer and the fall of 1944.

-During this time, the Ustaša fascist regime, a puppet state of Nazi Germany, purged primarily ethnic Serbs, Jews and Roma, as well as pro-Partisan civilians to concentration and labor camps.
-According to public records 291 civilians from Doboj, of various ethnic backgrounds, perished in the Jasenovac concentration camp.
-In 2010, the remains of 23 people killed by Yugoslav Partisans were found in two pits near the Doboj settlement of Majevac.
+After the creation of the Independent State of Croatia in April 1941, the Jesuit priest Dragutin Kamber was appointed as the grand prefect of Doboj.
+He oversaw the mass arrest and internment of Serbs, many of whom were interrogated in his house before being executed in its basement.
+Kamber also supervised the rollout of Ustaše race laws in the district, ordering that Jews were to wear yellow armbands and Serbs were to wear white ones.
+The historian Robert B. McCormick estimates that Kamber "sent hundreds of Serbs to their deaths."
+During this time, the Ustaše deported Serbs, Jews and Roma, as well as pro-Partisan civilians, to concentration and labor camps.
+According to public records, 291 civilians from Doboj of all ethnicities perished in the Jasenovac concentration camp.
+In 2010, the remains of 23 people killed by the Partisans were found in two pits near the Doboj settlement of Majevac.
 The non-governmental organization which discovered the remains alleges that nearby pits contain the remains of hundreds more also killed by the Partisans.

+Doboj was an important site for the Partisan resistance.
+From their initial uprising in August 1941 up until the end of the war, the Ozren Partisan squadron carried out numerous actions against the occupation forces, among the first successful operations in Bosnia and Herzegovina.
+The city was an important stronghold for permanently stationed Ustaše Militia and Croatian Home Guard garrisons with smaller Wehrmacht units serving as liaison and in defense of important roads and railroads.
+The Waffen SS "Handschar" division was partly mobilized from the local Muslim population and participated in battles around Doboj in the summer and fall of 1944.

-Doboj with its surrounding area, mountains Ozren and Trebava, was also a particularly important site for the local Chetnik armed forces.
-They participated in battles against Ustasha, Domobrans, and Germans initially together with local Partisan units and then alone, after the split with Partisans in April 1942.
-In November 1944, the elements of Ozren Chetnik Corps and Trebava Chetnik Corps partook in the Operation Halyard, the largest US rescue mission behind enemy lines.
-They built an airstrip in village Boljanici from which rescued US Airmen flew to safety to Bari, Italy.
+Doboj with its surrounding area, the Ozren and Trebava mountains, was also a particularly important site for local Chetniks.
+They participated in battles against the Ustaše, Home Guards, and the Wehrmacht, initially allied with local Partisan units and then alone, after breaking ties with the Partisans in April 1942.
+In November 1944, the elements of the Ozren Chetnik Corps and the Trebava Chetnik Corps partook in the Operation Halyard, the largest US rescue mission behind enemy lines.
+They built an airstrip in the village of Boljanić from which rescued US Airmen flew to safety to Bari, Italy.

-The town was eventually liberated by Yugoslav Partisans on 17 April 1945.
-The units involved were 14th Central-Bosnian Brigade and 53rd Division.
+The town was eventually liberated by the Yugoslav Partisans on 17 April 1945.
+The units involved were the 14th Central Bosnian Brigade and the 53rd Division.